 I started on my education very young.
 It started much before my enrollment into the best schools that I studied in.
 It was unique and very different.
 I have to thank my dad and his brilliant tenure in the Indian Administrative Service (IAS) for this.
 He indulged us to be a part of his whirlwind tours while he served various positions in the various government departments.
 Quite obviously both my brother and I learnt beyond what was being taught within the four walls of our classrooms.
 We travelled a lot with our dad and accompanied his official entourage like two small excess baggage!
-We did pay a bit of price for availing this kind of exclusive academic environment – we had to study harder to get clean chits at the end of term examinations from school in order to make up for the weekly class tests that we kept on missing on such a regular basis!
-The schools of today perhaps wouldn’t have encouraged this kind of ‘extra-tution’ from life, or may be I would have had to trudge along project sheets to incorporate all my observations.
+We did pay a bit of price for availing this kind of exclusive academic environment – we had to study harder to get clean chits at the end of term examinations from school in order to make up for the weekly class tests that we kept on missing at such a regular basis!
+Perhaps today’s schools wouldn’t have encouraged this kind of ‘extra-tution’ from life, or may be a progressive school would require me to submit project sheets incorporating all my observations.

-Lots of volumes in my memory card store these adventures of my unusual childhood.
-If I have to pin-point the period from where I could effortlessly download these memories onto my laptop, it would be the time when I was in the sixth or the seventh standard.
-We had just moved into Kolkata for the first time after moving from one district to another.
-The ‘Magistrate’s House’ on No 1, Thackeray Road, Alipore became our home for the next four years.
-My dad was the last District Magistrate (DM) of the undivided 24-Parganas – and the first DM of South 24 Parganas, hence his tenure was quite a momentous one.
-Though we were staying in Kolkata, the urban flavors of which were absolutely new to me, effectively we were still leading a life that only living in a district can give.
+Lots of volumes in my memory card, both in my brain and digital device, store these adventures of my unusual childhood.
+If I have to pin-point the period from where I could effortlessly download these memories onto my laptop, it would the year 1985 when I was in my sixth standard.
+We had just moved to Kolkata for the first time after leading a life in packing boxes, moving from one district to another.
+The ‘Magistrate’s House’ in No 1, Thackeray Road, Alipore became our home for the next four years.
+My dad was the last District Magistrate (DM) of the undivided 24-Parganas – and the first DM of South 24 Parganas, and his tenure was quite a momentous one.
+Though we were staying in Kolkata, the urban flavors of which were absolutely new to me, effectively we were still leading a life that only a district life can give.

-That we were privileged to be staying in such a heritage house dawns upon me only now when I try to convince my two girls that we stayed in a heritage house with wooden staircases and wooden beams in the ceiling – like prince and princesses in our very own royal castle!
+That we were privileged to be staying in such a heritage house dawned upon me much later when our corporate lives with high salaries couldn’t buy our two girls the perks of my childhood.
+Our two-thousand square feet sea facing luxurious apartment couldn’t even dare to compensate the twenty thousand square feet heritage house of my childhood, complete with wooden staircases and wooden beams in the ceiling.
+Both my little brother and myself led a life of a prince and princesses in our very own royal castle!

 As soon as I began writing this article, I felt that I had to visit my childhood home.
 And I ended up visiting this historical house today morning, this time with my girls.
-I had lot of mixed feelings – was it right to disturb the present residents?
+I had a lot of mixed feelings – was it right to disturb the present residents?
 Would I be able to cross the high-security of the present District Magistrate without any appropriate appointment?
-It is not in my character to wait for my thoughts to blur my impulses and soon I was inside the car with my girls, heading towards No 1 Thackeray Road, Alipore.
+It is not in my character to wait for my thoughts to blur my impulses and soon I was inside our car with my girls, heading towards No 1 Thackeray Road, Alipore.
 Yes, I was stopped by the security.
-Yes, there were curious staff staring at me in disbelief as they tried to believe that the lady holding a huge camera with 2 girls (one aged 7 and the other aged 2) was a little girl scampering in the same compounds, many many years ago!
+Yes, there were curious staff staring at me in disbelief as I tried to convince them that the lady holding a huge camera with two girls (one aged 7 and the other aged 2 at that time) grew up here scampering in the same compounds, many many years ago!
 The present District Magistrate was absolutely gracious.
 He not only gave me a cool chit to roam around the gardens but also the entire house, informing his wife to let us into their private residence upstairs.
-I am indebted to them for life.
-For letting me re-visit my childhood.
+I am indebted to them for life… for letting my two girls re-visit my childhood.

 My camera started clicking.
-It clicked every little detail that had faded away.
-This was like a ‘deja-vu’ – I had seen everything before, yet wanted to see them once more just so as to tell my adult self that ‘Yes, this was all REAL, a long time back!’
-We walked and walked – the three of us (my two little girls and I) in descending order of heights.
+It clicked every little detail that had faded away in my memory.
+It was a ‘deja-vu’ – I had seen everything before, yet wanted to see them once more just so as to tell my adult self that ‘yes, this was all once REAL, a long time back!’
+We walked and walked – the three of us – in descending order of heights.
 We walked through the corridors that were once my secret hide-outs as we played ‘I Spy’; we ran around the garden – I knew everything about this garden and I was ready to face my little quiz-master.
 My elder daughter was incorrigible.
 ‘If you were staying in this awesome house, what happened later?’
-‘Was Dadu (Grand-pa) so rich?’, ‘Why did you require so many policemen guarding your house, did you have lots of treasure?’, ‘What was the need for so many cars?’, ‘Which was your favorite corner in the garden?’
+‘Was Dadu (Grand-pa) so rich?’, ‘Why did you require so many policemen guarding your house, did you have lots of treasure?’, ‘What was the need for so many cars?’, ‘Which was your favourite corner in the garden?’
 And ultimately, ‘Oh I feel like a princess!’